telekosmos/n8n-poc/README.md

 Also, by mapping the volume `./init-n8n-pg.sh:/docker-entrypoint-initdb.d/init-n8n-pg.sh` we get the script run on container startup (just by virtue of being placed at `/docker-entrypoint-initdb.d` folder) and our user to use with _n8n_ is created.

+## Remote backend using a PgAAS
+Instead using the backend database as a service in the docker compose, we can decouple it by using a remote database.
+In this case, the configuration is the same but an example ([docker-compose-neon.yml](./docker-compose-neon.yml)) is provided to use [neon.tech](https://neon.tech).
+There can be issues on how to connect, as you might need a certificate instead to use the user/password combination.
+Refer to each backend documentation and **n8n** reference in any case.